Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Backgrounds

 \subsection{Decoupled Yaw Control System}

 In \eqref{eqn:x_dot} and \eqref{eqn:v_dot}, the translational dynamics are coupled with the attitude dynamics only through $Re_3 = b_3$.
 In other words, the direction of $b_1$ and $b_2$ does not affect the translational dynamics.
-This is not surprising as the direction of the thrust is fixed to $b_3$ always, and any rotation about $b_3$ does not change the resultant thrust.
+This is because the direction of thrust is fixed to $b_3$ always, and any rotation about $b_3$ does not affect the resultant thrust.
 In fact, the dynamics of $b_3$ can be separated from the full attitude dynamics \eqref{eqn:R_dot} and \eqref{eqn:W_dot}, by assuming that the quadrotor is inertially symmetric about its third body-fixed axis, i.e., $J_1 = J_2$.
 This yields the following translational dynamics decoupled from the yaw,